luxscious/luxscious/README.md

 Professionally, I’ve worn many hats:
 - **Full-Stack Developer** at [Hyperpad](https://hyperpad.com), a YC-backed startup — I led backend development, built GraphQL APIs, collaborated with designers, and mentored new devs.
 - **Teaching Assistant** at Western, where I ran labs on AWS, JavaFX, web dev, and more.
 I loved helping students build confidence in their code.
-- **Hackathon warrior** 🥇 — I’ve competed in multiple hackathons and built projects like *Val-T*, an AI agent for gamers that gives post-match feedback based on gameplay data.
+- **Hackathon warrior** 🥇 — I’ve competed in multiple hackathons, placing in two (SheHacks and TamuHacks)

 ---